alchemy-fr/Phraseanet-PHP-SDK/docs/source/index.rst

 This library has been strongly inspired by Doctrine ORM design and sits on top of `Phraseanet API<https://docs.phraseanet.com/Devel>`.

-The aim is to let you design your application as if you were connected to a database.
+The aim is to let you build your application/mashup as if you were connected to a database.

 This library provide a set of entities mapped to the logical structure of the API and a set of related repositories to fetch this entities in various ways.